Twisted Standard Model in noncommutative geometry I: the field content: Introduction

-Since the discovery of the Higgs boson in 2012, there have been several developments in the description of the Standard Model in noncommutative geometry.
-It has been noticed in \cite{Chamseddine:2012fk} that an extra scalar field -- usually denoted $\sigma$ -- proposed by particle physicist to cure the instability of the electroweak vacuum due to the ``low mass of the Higgs'', also makes the computation of the Higgs mass (which is not a free parameter of the model) compatible with its experimental value.
-There exist several ways to make this extra scalar field emerge from the mathematical framework of noncommutative geometry, all of them consisting in some modification of one of the axioms, the \emph{first order condition} (e.g. \cite{Chamseddine:2013fk,Chamseddine:2013uq,T.-Brzezinski:2016aa,Brzezinski:2018aa,Boyle:2019ab}, see \cite{Chamseddine:2019aa} for a recent review).
+After the discovery of the Higgs boson in 2012, it has been noticed in \cite{Chamseddine:2012fk} that an extra scalar field -- usually denoted $\sigma$ -- proposed by particle physicist to cure the instability of the electroweak vacuum due to the ``low mass of the Higgs'', also makes the computation of the Higgs mass (which is not a free parameter in the noncommutative description of the Standard Model) compatible with its experimental value.
+Various scenarios have been proposed to make this extra scalar field emerge from the mathematical framework of noncommutative geometry, all of them consisting in some modification of one of the axioms, the \emph{first order condition} (e.g. \cite{Chamseddine:2013fk,Chamseddine:2013uq,T.-Brzezinski:2016aa,Brzezinski:2018aa,Boyle:2019ab,Besnard:2019aa,Besnard:2020ac}, see \cite{Chamseddine:2019aa} for a recent review).

-In this paper, we push forward one of these ideas, consisting in twisting the spectral triple of the Standard Model.
+In this paper, we push forward one of these scenarios, consisting in twisting the spectral triple of the Standard Model.
 Twists have been introduced by Connes and Moscovici in \cite{Connes:1938fk} with purely mathematical motivations.
-Later, it has been discovered in \cite{buckley} that a very simple twist of the Standard Model not only produces the extra scalar field $\sigma$, but also an additive field of $1$-form $X_\mu$ which turns out to be related with Wick rotation and the transition from the euclidean to the lorentzian signature \cite{Martinetti:2019aa}.
+Later, it has been discovered in \cite{buckley} that a very simple twist of the Standard Model not only produces the extra scalar field $\sigma$, but also an additive field of $1$-form $X_\mu$ which turns out to be related with Wick rotation and the transition from the euclidean to the lorentzian signature \cite{Devastato:2018aa,Martinetti:2019aa}.
 However, in \cite{buckley} the twist was applied only to the part of the spectral triple that yields the field $\sigma$, namely the subalgebra of $\A_\text{SM}$ describing the electroweak interaction and the part of the operator $D$ that contains the Majorana mass of the neutrinos.
 For simplicity, the subalgebra of $\A_\text{SM}$ describing the strong interaction was left untouched, and the part of $D$ containing the Yukawa coupling of fermions was not taken into account.
+In this paper, we extend the twisting procedure to the whole spectral triple of the Standard Model, according to the following lines.